‘Crazy Rich Asians’ Takes No. 1 At The Box Office This Weekend

-Crazy Rich Asians, the first major Hollywood film in 25 years since The Joy Luck Club to feature a predominately Asian cast, exceeded expectations this weekend in the box office.
+Crazy Rich Asians, the first major Hollywood film in 25 years since The Joy Luck Club to feature a predominately Asian cast, exceeded expectations this weekend at the box office.

 The film is based on the novel of the same name by Kevin Kwan.
 The story follows the events of an Asian-American woman meeting her boyfriend’s wealthy family in Singapore.
 Constance Wu and Henry Golding star in the film, with direction by Jon M. Chu.

 The film had modest expectations going into the weekend.
-Industry insiders expected, “at least $18 million over its first five days, but no one expected a launch of over $30 million” according to Fox News.
+Industry insiders expected “at least $18 million over its first five days, but no one expected a launch of over $30 million” according to Fox News.
 The film, which cost $30 million to make, has already broken even in just its first five days of release.

 Warner Bros. estimates that the film earned $25.2 million over the weekend and $34 million since its opening Wednesday, says Fox News.

-The film was strategically released on Wednesday, due to the preceding novel’s success.
+The film was strategically released on Wednesday due to the preceding novel’s success.

 “We knew we’d get avids who read the book and a large Asian following,” said Jeff Goldstein, Warner Bros. domestic distribution president, reported by Fox News.
 “We figured OK, we get good reviews, open on Wednesday, word of mouth will spread and really propel the movie into the weekend, and that’s exactly what happened.”

 If #CrazyRichAsians does $18m, it will be a *gigantic* milestone for Asian Americans in film.